thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 );
 ```

 **NOTE:** All SQL commands, like the one above, can be written on a single line.
+However, it can be useful to split up longer commands onto multiple lines.

 And you should see something like this.